kirillzyusko/react-native-keyboard-controller/README.md

 Keyboard manager which works in identical way on both iOS and Android.

-> **Note**: This library is still in development and in `alpha` stage.
+> **Note**: This library is still in development and in `beta` stage.
 So most likely it has bugs/issues - don't hesitate to report if you find them 🙂.

 ## Demonstration